The Best Cloud Phone Systems for UK Businesses in 2026

 What's new with GoTo Connect?

-• UK SMEs migrating off PSTN/ISDN in 2026: If you need a reliable, comprehensive cloud PBX that’s still quick to get live and easy to administer from day one, GoTo’s setup flow and admin layout make it a practical choice to get things working fast.
+• You are migrating off PSTN/ISDN in 2026: If you need a reliable, comprehensive cloud PBX that’s still quick to get live and easy to administer from day one, GoTo’s setup flow and admin layout make it a practical choice to get things working fast.

-• Teams that want a phased hardware transition: GoTo is ideal if you’re keeping desk phones where they still make sense, but want staff to answer on a laptop or mobile when remote, without running two separate systems.
+• You want a phased hardware transition: GoTo is ideal if you’re keeping desk phones where they still make sense, but want staff to answer on a laptop or mobile when remote, without running two separate systems.

-• Operations-led businesses that rely on routing rules and call recording: Trades, clinics, service desks and logistics teams benefit most from its unlimited calling, dial plans, schedules, call routing rules and recording controls that help protect customer experience during busy periods.
+• You rely on routing rules and call recording: Trades, clinics, service desks and logistics teams benefit most from its unlimited calling, dial plans, schedules, call routing rules and recording controls that help protect customer experience during busy periods.

-• Businesses that want the deepest analytics and coaching without add-ons: If you want advanced reporting and training tools as standard, RingCentral Ultimate and 8×8’s higher configurations are typically a better fit than relying on higher tiers or add-ons with GoTo.
+• You want the deepest analytics and coaching without add-ons: If you want advanced reporting and training tools as standard, RingCentral Ultimate and 8×8’s higher configurations are typically a better fit than relying on higher tiers or add-ons with GoTo.

-• Businesses prioritising mature AI transcription and coaching outcomes: If AI summaries, searchable transcripts or conversation insights are a core requirement, Dialpad and RingCentral are more AI-native since these are restricted to GoTo’s Contact Centre plan.
+• You prioritise mature AI transcription and coaching outcomes: If AI summaries, searchable transcripts or conversation insights are a core requirement, Dialpad and RingCentral are more AI-native since these are restricted to GoTo’s Contact Centre plan.

 4. Dialpad Enterprise: Best Cloud Phone System for Customer Service Teams